frontdevops/frontdevops/README.md

 ### Support 🙏
-If you use my work or you like what I do, support me.
+If you use my code or you like what I do, support me, please.
 It's very important to me.
 Your support motivates me to do more.
 Thank you very much.

 <p>